Find unused images in WordPress

 Before I dive into the solutions, let’s understand why this issue demands your attention.
 Unused images in WordPress can be a silent killer for your, your colleagues’, and your server’s efficiency.

 The technical part is easy to understand and measure.
-Since WordPress, by default, automatically creates smaller copies of each uploaded image, a single image, let’s say with 3 megabytes, can lead to 5 images that sum up to 6 megabytes in disk space.
+Since WordPress automatically creates smaller copies of each uploaded image by default, a single image, let’s say with 3 megabytes, can lead to 5 images that sum up to 6 megabytes in disk space.

-Even on the smallest hosting packages, none of my projects ever had an issue with file or storage limits due to too many images in the media library.
-Though these scenarios could exist.
-What I find more annoying about a large number of unused image files is that they significantly increase backups in size and time.
-Because, other than text-based files, images cannot be compressed a lot.
-This is something where I did indeed run into limitations in the past, and cleaning up unused photos helped a lot.
+In addition to the backup time, a large number of unused image files significantly increase backup sizes.
+Other than text-based files, images cannot be compressed much.
+This is an area where I have indeed encountered limitations in the past, and cleaning up unused photos has helped a lot.

 While file sizes only occasionally bother me, unused images occupy much of my mental space.
 When writing tutorials, I try to reuse existing images uploaded to other posts.
 I mostly find them through the media library search.
 When no one cleaned up the media library for some time, I often had to go through multiple old screenshots and set up our software to see if they were still up to date.
 I know that my colleagues have the same problem.